taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 Agile

-- **Clean Agile: Back to Basics** (2019) by Robert C. Martin
-- **The Art of Agile Development** (2nd, 2021) by James Shore, Shane Warden
-- **The Agile Samurai** (2013) by Jonathan Rasmusson
+- User Stories Applied: For Agile Software Development by Mike Cohn [3.89, 2836]
-- Learning Agile by Andrew Stellman
+- Agile Estimating and Planning by Mike Cohn [4.14, 2578]
-- Agile Retrospectives：Making Good Teams Great by Esther Derby , Diana Larsen,Ken Schwaber
+- Agile Retrospectives：Making Good Teams Great by Esther Derby , Diana Larsen,Ken Schwaber [3.94, 2460]
-- Coaching Agile Teams: A Companion for ScrumMasters,Agile Coaches, and Project Managers in Transition by Lyssa Adkins
+- Coaching Agile Teams: A Companion for ScrumMasters,Agile Coaches, and Project Managers in Transition by Lyssa Adkins [4.22, 1839]
-- Agile Project Management with Scrum by Ken Schwaber
+- **The Agile Samurai** (2013) by Jonathan Rasmusson [3.94, 1609]
-- Succeeding with Agile:Software development using Scrum by Mike Cohn
+- **Clean Agile: Back to Basics** (2019) by Robert C. Martin [4.26, 1301]
+- **The Art of Agile Development** (2nd, 2021) by James Shore, Shane Warden [3.98, 878]
-- Agile Estimating and Planning by Mike Cohn
+- Learning Agile by Andrew Stellman [4.09, 661]
+- User Story Mapping Building Better Products using Agile Software Design by Jeff Patton

 Extreme Programming (XP)

 > Extreme Programming (XP) is an Agile software development methodology that prioritizes customer satisfaction, adaptability, and high-quality software.
 It involves iterative development, continuous planning, small releases, pair programming, test-driven development, continuous integration, and close collaboration with an onsite customer representative.
 XP aims to deliver working software frequently, respond quickly to changes, and maintain a sustainable and productive team environment.

-- **Extreme Programming Explained: Embrace Change** (2nd, 2004) by Kent Beck
+- **Extreme Programming Explained: Embrace Change** (2nd, 2004) by Kent Beck [4.12, 3939]

 Scrum

 > Scrum is an Agile framework that follows an iterative and incremental approach.
 It divides the project into time-bound iterations called "sprints" and employs a cross-functional team to deliver working software at the end of each sprint.
 Scrum emphasizes close collaboration, regular meetings (sprint planning, daily stand-ups, sprint review, and retrospective), and a product backlog for prioritizing and managing work.

-- **Scrum and XP from the Trenches** (2nd, 2015) by Henrik Kniberg
-- **Scrum: The Art of Doing Twice the Work in Half the Time** (2014) by Jeff Sutherland
+- **Scrum: The Art of Doing Twice the Work in Half the Time** (2014) by Jeff Sutherland [4.15, 21654]
+- Succeeding with Agile:Software development using Scrum by Mike Cohn [4.01, 1832]
+- **Scrum and XP from the Trenches** (2nd, 2015) by Henrik Kniberg [4.21, 1802]
+- Agile Project Management with Scrum by Ken Schwaber [3.71, 1528]

 Kanban

 > Kanban is another Agile methodology that visualizes the workflow using a Kanban board.
 It focuses on limiting work-in-progress, optimizing flow, and continuously improving the delivery process.
 Kanban provides clear visibility into the status of each task and helps teams identify bottlenecks and optimize their work.

-- **Kanban: Successful Evolutionary Change for Your Technology Business** (2013) by David J. Anderson
+- **Kanban: Successful Evolutionary Change for Your Technology Business** (2013) by David J. Anderson [3.99, 3318]

 ### Lean Software

 > Lean Software Development applies Lean principles, originally from the manufacturing industry, to software development.
 It aims to eliminate waste, optimize processes, and deliver value efficiently.
 Lean methodologies emphasize value stream mapping, continuous improvement, and reducing non-value-added activities.

+- Lean thinking: banish waste and creat wealth in your corporation by James P.Womack [3.92, 5807]
+- Lean Software Development: An Agile Toolkit by Mary Poppendieck, Tom Poppendieck, Ken Schwaber [4.18, 1052]
-- **Lean from the Trenches** (2011) by Henrik Kniberg
+- **Lean from the Trenches** (2011) by Henrik Kniberg [4.21, 994]
-- **Implementing Lean Software Development: From Concept to Cash** (2006) by Mary Poppendieck
+- **Implementing Lean Software Development: From Concept to Cash** (2006) by Mary Poppendieck [4.20, 849]
-- Lean Software Development: An Agile Toolkit by Mary Poppendieck, Tom Poppendieck, Ken Schwaber
-- Lean thinking  banish waste and creat wealth in your corporation by James P.Womack

 ### Others

-Project Management

-- Righting Software (2019) by Juval Löwy
-- The Deadline: A Novel about Project Management by Tom DeMarco
-- Team Geek: A Software Developer's Guide to Working Well with Others by Brian W. Fitzpatrick, Ben Collins-Sussman
-- The Art of Project Management by Scott Berkun
-- A Guide to the Project Management Body of Knowledge (PMBOK® Guide) (7th, 2021) by Project Management Institute

 Organization Management